UAlbertaALTLab/morphodict/docs/dictionary-data.md

     For Plains Cree specifically, there are two variants of linguistic stems in the ALTLab crk-db.
-For both, a preceding hyphen (for dependent nouns, e.g. *-ohkom-*) and following hyphen (for all stems, e.g. *nimî-*) indicate that they are not free morphemes (independent wordforms):
+For both, a preceding hyphen (for dependent nouns, e.g. *-ohkom-*) and/or following hyphen (for all stems, e.g. *nimî-*) indicate that they can take additional prefixes/suffixes:

-      - the plain/minimal `stem` according to the `\stm` field in the CW toolbox source, which N.B. is lacking from MD and AECD.
-It should be present there for all words, but absent for morphemes, and might be a list when the head is a phrase.
-This minimal stem may lack lexicalized reduplicative elements and/or preverbs/prenouns, and thus may not have a one-to-one mapping to possible lemmas (e.g. *api-* as the minimal stem of the lemma *ay-apiw*.
+      - the minimal CW stem from `\stm` field in the CW toolbox source, which N.B. is lacking from MD and AECD.
+It should be present there for all words, but blank for non-independent morphemes, and might be a list when the head is a phrase.
+This minimal stem may lack lexicalized reduplicative elements and/or preverbs/prenouns, and thus may not have a one-to-one mapping to possible lemmas (e.g. *api-* as the minimal CW stem of the lemma *ay-apiw*.

-      - the full `FST-stem` according to the `fststem` field in the ALTLab crk-db.
+      - the full FST stem according to the `fst.stem` field in the ALTLab crk-db.
 This includes all the reduplicative elements as well as preverbs/prenouns which have become lexicalized in a lemma, and thus has a one-to-one mapping with the lemma.
-This is created in the ALTLab crk-db based on the plain/minimal stem field, e.g. *ay-api-* as the full FST-stem for the lemma *ay-apiw*.
-The FST-stem, when supplemented with special morphophonological symbols, is used in the lexc source code for crk stems in the
-        format: <`FST lemma`>:<`FST stem`>, e.g., [`acitakotêw:acitakot3
+This is created in the ALTLab crk-db based on the minimal stem, e.g. *ay-api-* as the full FST stem for the lemma *ay-apiw*.
+The FST stem, when supplemented with special morphophonological symbols, is used in the lexc source code for crk stems in the format: <`FST lemma`>:<`FST stem`>, e.g., [`acitakotêw:acitakot3 VTAt ;`][fst-stem1]
-        VTAt ;`][fst-stem1]

-      - itwêwina may opt to show either the plain/minimal stem or the full FST-stem (or both).
-The code for generating the previously used XML crkeng source opted to pass the FST-stem to itwêwina.
+    itwêwina currently has the FST stem in the `linguistInfo.stem` field, and does not include a separate CW stem in the importjson.
+If display of the minimal CW stem were some day added to morphodict, that would of course require the dictionary data to include that data at that time.

   - `wordclass`, String: The word class for this entry (`VTA` / `VAI` / etc.).
     At one time our glossary called this a *specific word class*.